Pectus Excavatum & Poland Syndrome Corrective Surgery

 Mr Ahmad has trained by Professor Jean Pierre Chavoin to perform Pectus Excavatum and Poland syndrome surgery at this hospital in Toulouse, France.

-Weekly clinics are held at his private clinic in Truro and Harley Street in London.
+Weekly clinics are held at his private clinics.
 To find out more and book a consultation, please make an appointment with Mr. Ahmad by contacting his secretary via email or ring her on 01872 248325.

 Summary of Treatment